faradey8951/SDI/README.md

 -----------------------------
 You may support the project with donation
-- You will be put into project co-member list
+- You will be put into the official project's partners list
+- Current Official Project's Partners List:
+  * Keith Aumann
 - Donation https://www.paypal.me/SDIproject
 -----------------------------